dotlin-org/dotlin/README.md

 > ⚠️ Arguments of a constant creation must be constant expressions.

-Even though if you'd passed a reference of a _named_ top-level/static function with the exact same body, it would work.
+Even though if you passed a reference of a _named_ top-level/static function with the exact same body, it would work.

 Dotlin does this for you, so the following code compiles: